hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 ### Compute block

 The computation is described in one or more `compute` blocks.
-Computation is inherently asynchronous, triggered by receiving data from channels.
+Computation is inherently asynchronous, triggered by receiving data from streams.
 Statements in the `compute` block may return completions that may trigger other statements.

 The compute block is defined as follows: